tiberiu44/TTS-Cube/README.md

 It is entirely based on neural networks, requires no pre-aligned data and can be trained to produce audio just by using character or phoneme sequences.

+Markdown does not allow embedding of audio files.
+For a better experience [check-out the project's website](https://tiberiu44.github.io/TTS-Cube/).

 ## Output examples

 **Encoder outputs:**